Why Software Projects Take Too Long — And What To Do About It

 Reason 3: Manual Processes That AI Now Handles

-A significant chunk of every traditional software project is spent on work that looks the same across every project — database setup, authentication, boilerplate UI components, test scaffolding.
+A significant chunk of every traditional software project is spent on work that looks the same across every project: database setup, authentication, boilerplate UI components, test scaffolding.
 Developers were billing you for this work for decades.
 AI handles it now, in hours.
+Any agency not using AI tooling in their build process is charging you for work that no longer needs to take that long.

 Reason 4: Communication Gaps